 But what about…

 Some may argue that people who are “trapped” in time are time travelers as well.
 This happens in countless time travel movies including Robin Williams‘ character in the 1995 film Jumanji who gets trapped inside a board game.
 The list of “people who are cryogenically frozen and then successfully thawed out in the future” is even longer and includes Austin Powers: The Spy Who Shagged Me (1999), Planet of the Apes (1968) and so on.

 Although these characters are “moving” through time, they are doing so by pausing and then rejoining the current timeline.
 The lack of a time machine device disqualifies them from technically being time travelers and being included in this list of theories on time travel.

 Will Time Travel Ever Be Possible?

 If you could successfully travel into the future, or back in time, what would you do?
 Warn people about natural disasters?
 Buy a winning lottery ticket?
 Try to prevent your own death?
+What do you think about these time travel theory ideas or the time travel movies that we included in this article?
 Please tell us in the comments below.